 Check for fees for maintaining the account.
 Though it’s common for savings accounts to have no monthly fees, sometimes a fee will be charged per transaction if you go over a certain number of transactions.

-See our list of the best high-interest savings accounts
+See our list of the best high interest savings accounts

-Types of high-yield savings accounts
+Types of high interest savings accounts

 Find out if you’d be better off with a business account, a joint account or, if you want to open an account for your child, a youth savings account.